BartoszKobialka/weather-app/README.md

 ## Run the project

-Clone repository.
-Install dependencies using `npm install`.
+Clone repository and install dependencies using `npm install`.

 ## Available Scripts